Trough (meteorology)

 A trough is an elongated region of relatively low atmospheric pressure without a closed isobaric contour that would define it as a low pressure area.
 Since low pressure implies a low height on a pressure surface, troughs and ridges refer to features in an identical sense as those on a topographic map.

-Troughs may be at the surface, or aloft.
+Troughs may be at the surface, or aloft, at altitude.
 Near-surface troughs sometimes mark a weather front associated with clouds, showers, and a wind direction shift.
 Upper-level troughs in the jet stream (as shown in diagram) reflect cyclonic filaments of vorticity.
 Their motion induces upper-level wind divergence, lifting and cooling the air ahead (downstream) of the trough and helping to produce cloudy and rain conditions there.

 Unlike fronts, there is not a universal symbol for a trough on a surface weather analysis chart.
 The weather charts in some countries or regions mark troughs by a line.
 In the United States, a trough may be marked as a dashed line or bold line.
 In the UK, Hong Kong and Fiji, it is represented by a bold line extended from a low pressure center or between two low pressure centers; in Macau and Australia, it is a dashed line.
 If they are not marked, troughs may still be identified as an extension of isobars away from a low pressure center.